rtanglao/rt-kitsune-api/FF64/Firefox64-taxonomy.md

 * bitdefenderproblem
 * possible3rdpartysoftwareproblem
 * add-ons problem
-* howtousefirefox <---- questions that are in the SUMO Knowledge Base or should be in the SUO KB
+* howtousefirefox <---- questions that are in the SUMO Knowledge Base or should be in the SUMO KB
+* unclearquestion <--- question doesn't make sense

 ## General Problems